Chapter 13 Bankruptcy

 Understanding Chapter 13 Bankruptcy In California

-Chapter 13 bankruptcy is an excellent option for people who own valuable assets such that Chapter 7 is too risky, who are facing foreclosure of real estate or repossession of vehicles, who owe substantial tax obligations, and/or who earn too high an income.
+Chapter 13 bankruptcy is an excellent option for people who own valuable assets, such that Chapter 7 is too risky, who are facing foreclosure of real estate or repossession of vehicles, who owe substantial tax obligations, and/or who earn too high an income.

 non-dischargeable priority status.
 Whether or not your plan will require that you repay all unsecured nonpriority creditors, such as credit card bills, personal loans and payday loans, medical bills, unpaid utility bills, business suppliers and vendors, former landlords, deficiencies to auto lenders following repossession, deficiencies to mortgage lenders following foreclosure, and personal guarantees of the debts of others, will depend primarily on the value of your assets and how much disposable income you have.
-Typically, such unsecured debt not paid through the Chapter 13 plan will be permanently discharged upon the successful consummation of the Chapter 13 plan at the end of the three to five year plan period.
+Typically, such unsecured debt not paid through the Chapter 13 plan will be permanently discharged upon the successful consummation of the Chapter 13 plan at the end of the three to five-year plan period.
 The Law Offices Of Hagen & Hagen will tailor your plan to maximize the benefits of Chapter 13.

 What Is Chapter 13 Bankruptcy?

 Chapter 13 bankruptcy allows individuals with regular income to develop a plan to repay all or part of their debts over time.
 Under this chapter, debtors propose a repayment plan covering three to five years, depending on their income level.
-This bankruptcy option is often suitable for those who have substantial
+This bankruptcy option is often suitable for those who have substantial non-dischargeable debts, such as tax debts or those behind on mortgage payments, and want to protect their assets from foreclosure.
+A significant benefit is that upon filing, an automatic stay is put in place, preventing creditors from pursuing collection activities during the repayment period.

 Is Chapter 13 Bankruptcy Right For Me?

 Determining if Chapter 13 bankruptcy is right for you involves evaluating your financial situation, including the amount and type of debt you have, your income, and your financial goals.
-This option is generally favorable for individuals who are delinquent on secured debts such as a home mortgage and need time to get caught up without sacrificing property.
+This option is generally favorable for individuals who are delinquent on secured debts, such as a home mortgage, and need time to get caught up without sacrificing property.
 At Law Offices Of Hagen & Hagen, we assess your specific circumstances to ascertain whether Chapter 13 aligns with your needs, potentially offering better solutions like negotiating a debt settlement or considering Chapter 7 for a swifter discharge.

 What Happens To My Assets In Chapter 13?